Perineal Massage Overview

 What are the benefits of perineal massage in pregnancy?

 Perineal massage is shown to reduce the risk of perineal trauma during childbirth.
-Studies have shown it to decrease post-partum pain and speed up post-partum recovery.
+Multiple clinical studies have shown it to decrease post-partum pain and speed up post-partum recovery.

 What are the drawbacks of perineal massage?